statelyai/xstate/docs/packages/xstate-vue/index.md

 ### `useService(service)`

-A [Vue comosition function](https://vue-composition-api-rfc.netlify.com/) that subscribes to state changes from an existing [service](TODO).
+A [Vue composition function](https://vue-composition-api-rfc.netlify.com/) that subscribes to state changes from an existing [service](TODO).

 **Arguments**